slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On opponents and allies

 <!--
+- When narratives begin to shift and the once good guys are labelled as bad it's not surprising they fight back.
+They'll point to criticisms as exaggerations.
+Their faults as misunderstandings.
 > *'If you meet a jerk, overlook them.
 If you meet jerks everywhere everyday, look deeper into yourself.' -- Kevin Kelly*
 - Nietszche says to measure one’s strength by the number of parasites one can support.
 - surpass a gatekeeper: i'm x, i know your situation and how is the way i can make it the most confortable (safe) for you.